 - Audio only file to easily re-listen while in the car, on your phone, or with slow internet.

-- 1-year access to recording and online Q&A (Please see UPDATE below)
+- online Q&A and Discussion (please see UPDATE below)

 Jolie guides us through many examples where the intelligence of nature truly shines and helps strengthen our knowledge that plants show a thought process or ...Read More